catseye/Robin/doc/Fundamental_Semantics.markdown

     |   (pair #f (pair boolean? ())))
     = (#f (builtin boolean?))

-Pairs do not evaluate to themselves; rather, they represent a macro application.
-TODO: document this.

 Conventional Data Types
 -----------------------

 This section lists data types that are not intrinsic, but are rather arrangements of intrinsic types in a way that follows a convention.

-### Lists ###

-By convention, a list is simply a lopsided tree of pairs.
-The first element (head) of each pair is the value in that position of the list, while the second element (tail) is either another pair representing the continuation of the list, or the special value `()`, which is pronounced "null".

-TODO: write about how S-expressions are lists unless they contain a dot, proper vs improper lists, and so forth.

-Unlike Scheme, you do not need to quote `()`; it evaluates to itself rather than indicating an illegal empty application.

-    | (robin (0 1) () ())
-    = ()

 ### Alists ###

-An alist, short for "association list", is simply a list of pairs.
-The idea is that each pair associates, somehow, the value in its head with the value in its tail.
+An alist, short for "association list", is simply a list of two-element sublists.
+The idea is that each of these two-elements associates, in some context, the value of its first element with the value of its second element.

 ### Binding Alists ###

-When the head of each pair in an alist is a symbol, we call it a binding alist.
+When the first element of each two-element sublist in an alist is a symbol, we call it a _binding alist_.
 The idea is that it is a Robin representation of an evaluation environment, where the symbols in the heads of the pairs are bound to the values in the tails of the pairs.
 Binding alists can be created from an environment in effect (such as in the third argument of a macro) and can be used to change the evaluation environment in effect (such as in the first argument to `eval`.)

+TODO: binding alists will be replaced by abstract map objects of some kind.

 ### Strings ###